makkergauri/uttarakhand-landslide-risk/README.md

    - the code finds bare patches on steep slopes (possible landslide scars) from Sentinel-2 imagery,
    - I review each candidate on high-resolution imagery with a custom Earth Engine tool and label it landslide / not a landslide / unsure.
-3. **Model:** a random forest learns which combinations of factors are associated with landslides.
+3. **Model:** a random forest learns which combinations of terrain factors are associated with landslides.
-4. **Honest evaluation:** spatial cross-validation (training and testing on *separate areas*), because random splits overstate accuracy when neighbouring pixels are nearly identical.
+4. **Honest evaluation:** spatial cross-validation (training and testing on *separate areas*), plus checks that the model isn't just learning *where* landslides happen to be in my data.
 5. **Rainfall:** add satellite rainfall (NASA GPM) to see how risk changes through the monsoon.
 6. **Map:** an interactive susceptibility map anyone can explore.